esphome/esphome-docs/esphomeyaml/components/esp32_ble_tracker.rst

 .. note::

     The first time this component is enabled for an ESP32, the code partition needs to be resized.
 Please flash the ESP32 via USB when adding this to your configuration.
+After that, you can use OTA updates again.

 Configuration variables: